 Many who knew Steve well were privileged to share in his enjoyment of life.
 He loved sports and outdoor activities, and many of these revolved around his farm near Carney’s Point, NJ.
 Every year, the onset of summer was accompanied by barbeques and swimming parties that included large groups of family and friends from all around the region.

 True to form, Steve was helping a friend when he was killed by a sudden snap of a tree that they were removing.
 The hundreds of family members, friends, and colleagues who attended his memorial service attest to the depth and breadth of Steve’s impact on those who knew him well.
 A recurring comment throughout the gathering was how we all will remember Steve with his ever-present smile and how much we all will miss that smile and the man behind it.
 Steve is survived by his wife Faith, his two sons Adam and Matthew, and his mother Elizabeth.
 Steve’s family has established a scholarship fund in support of graduate students in plant pathology.
-In the same manner, the APS Northeastern Division is proud to establish an APS Student Travel Award to honor the memory of Stephen A. Johnston.
+In the same manner, the APS Northeastern Division is proud to establish an APS Student Travel Grant to honor the memory of Stephen A. Johnston.